tkshnwesper/hop/algebra.md

   case false => "No"
 }

-a map f map g // List(Yes, No, Yes, Yes, No)
-// or
 a.map(f).map(g) // List(Yes, No, Yes, Yes, No)
 // should equal
 a.map(f andThen g) // List(Yes, No, Yes, Yes, No)